bicycleben88/java_script30/speech-recognition/README.md

 > - SpeechRecognition is part of the Web Speech API
 > - interimResults determine whether interim results should be returned (true) or not (false)
+> - .isFinal marks the end of the transcript

 ## Source